 Without getting into major spoilers, it’s as if Goblin Slayer experienced personal tragedy and then was summoned into another world after having his memories wiped yet still retains enough knowledge to be extremely wary (Trivia: Japanese voice actor Yuuichirou Umehara plays both Seiya and Goblin Slayer).

 Still, it’s reasonable to complain about the lack of major character development in the anime’s first several episodes, but that’s the fault of the light novels, not White Fox’s scriptwriter.
-At first, Seiya seems like a one-dimensional character whose only purpose is to fulfill the jokes beholden to the title, but he will be fleshed out slowly over time.
+At first, Seiya seems like a one-dimensional character whose only purpose is to fulfill the jokes beholden to the title, but by Episode 11 and 12 the reason for his personality flaws is fully fleshed out.

 When it comes to the pacing of the anime, some watchers may believe that the first season felt fairly rushed in places, but that’s the fault of the light novels, not White Fox’s production staff.
 Unlike pretty much all isekai stories where the Demon Lord and his generals are far off over the horizon with no end in sight the books are fast-paced in that regard.
 It could be argued it’s another instance of the story flipping isekai tropes by having the fight against the Demon Lord come relatively quick.